 This waiver is operated by the Idaho Department of Health and Welfare, which is a division of Medicaid.

 If married and only one spouse is applying, the non-applicant’s income is not considered when determining the eligibility of the applicant spouse.
-Stated differently, the healthy spouse’s income is disregarded.
-However, there is a spousal allowance in place, which allows an applicant spouse to transfer a portion of his/her income to his/her non-applicant spouse.
-As of 2019, this figure can be as much as $3,160.50 / month, and is intended to make sure the healthy spouse has sufficient funds in order to support himself / herself.
-As rigid as these figures are, persons exceeding these limits might still gain eligibility by working with a professional Medicaid planner who can utilize special trusts to make applicants’ income eligible.
-Learn more.
+In addition, there is a spousal allowance that allows an applicant spouse to transfer a portion of their income to their non-applicant spouse.
+This is referred to as a monthly maintenance needs allowance.
+As of 2023, this figure can be as much as $3,715.50 a month, and is intended to make sure the healthy spouse has sufficient funds in order to support him- or herself.

 Other strategies exist for helping families reduce their countable assets to gain Medicaid eligibility.
 It should be noted that families cannot simply give away assets in an attempt to meet Medicaid’s asset limit.
 This is because Medicaid considers all financial transactions for 60 months preceding one’s application date.
-This is known as Medicaid’s look back period, and if one is found to have violated this rule, he/she may be ineligible for Medicaid benefits for a period of time.
+This is known as Medicaid’s look back period, and if one is found to have violated this rule, he or she may be ineligible for Medicaid benefits for a period of time.

 Each applicant is approved for a different suite of benefits.
 These can include any services from the list below.
 Some, but not all, of these services can be self-directed by the program participant.

 Although the Aged and Disabled Waiver is available throughout Idaho, it is not considered a Medicaid entitlement program where benefits are guaranteed.
 Qualified applicants may be put on a waiting list until participant slots become available.
 It is recommended one check the waiting list status before or during application to manage their expectations about the availability of benefits.